starshaped/aubreysambor.com/src/about.md

 ![A headshot of Aubrey, the author of this blog.](../images/about-aubrey.jpg)

-Hi, I&lsquo;m **Aubrey**, a knitter and web developer living in the Boston area.
+Hi, I&lsquo;m **Aubrey**, a knitter and web developer living in western Massachusetts.
 I spend my days creating things, whether it be words with pen and paper, CSS and HTML with a code editor, or socks and shawls with needles and yarn.

 I've been making websites professionally since 2006 and personally since 1998, so I've seen a _lot_. ([Remember including standards-compliant CSS on your site with an @import because Netscape 4 didn't support it?](http://www.ericmeyeroncss.com/bonus/trick-hide.html) I certainly do!)